 By communicating with tenants, you at least give yourself a shot of not having to evict them.
 Going through the formal eviction process can take months.
 Court dates get backed up, and not every city is friendly to homeowners.
 If you simply have a conversation with your tenants about any issues that are happening, you give yourself a chance to clear them up.
 A conversation is much easier than going through the eviction process.

 After having a conversation with your tenants, put any important details in writing and have them sign it.
 A person’s word only goes so far, and it can change unless it’s documented.
 Unfortunately, you may have to come out of pocket to get rid of your bad tenant.
 Better known as, “cash for keys”, landlords will pay tenants several hundred dollars to get them to move out.
-They know that losing out on a few month’s rent and paying an attorney, is much more expensive.
+They know that losing out on a few months’ rent and paying an attorney, is much more expensive.
 Hopefully, you don’t find yourself digging into your wallet to combat a bad tenant situation.

 If you cannot evict a tenant, you may just want to sell this house fast and be done with it.
 That is possible.
 Especially when trying to sell a house to an experienced home buyer.
-They are no stranger to bad tenants and squatters.
+They are no strangers to bad tenants and squatters.
 Everything is negotiable, right?
 Inheriting tenants is already considered risky to certain home buyers.
 If those tenants are not even paying rent, that is a huge burden to take on.

 As I mentioned before, there are cash home buyers that have experience dealing with these situations.
 They have done “cash for keys”, and know how to handle bad tenants.
 These home buyers can still offer to buy your house but will need to be compensated in some way for the hindrance of dealing with the squatters.
 Usually, this means that your sale price takes a haircut.
-If your main thought is that I need to sell my house fast, reducing the price can get you there.
+If your main thought is that you need to sell your house fast, reducing the price can get you there.

 That’s right, I said it.
 The “D” word.
 Getting a divorce is arguably the hardest emotional roller coaster to bear as humans.
-There can be many items, assets, and other things that are jointly shared owned between partners.
+There can be many items, assets, and other things that are jointly shared and owned between partners.
 Getting a divorce is one of the top reasons that homeowners try to sell a house fast.
 They want to get out of the situation as quickly as possible.
 It makes complete sense.

 Selling a home that has been shared between partners for decades is a challenge.
-There are years-worth of personal items to go through and divvy up.
+There are years worth of personal items to go through and divvy up.
 Arguments can happen at the drop of a hat.
 What if both partners want to still stay in the home?
 That means we are going to court.